sabre-io/sabre.io/source/xml/install.md

 Requirements
 ------------

-You will need a recent version of PHP. sabre/xml currently requires PHP 5.4.
+You will need a recent version of PHP. sabre/xml 2.0 requires PHP 7, but sabre/xml 1.5, which is still actively maintained, requires PHP 5.5 and up.

 Installing with Composer
 ------------------------